udaysinghcode/superscript/README.md

 slightly difficult to write code where the user is completely aware of their code and its side effects.

+There is a direct correlation between number of lines of code and number of bugs generated.
+Javascript's method of handling closures and anonymous functions often times can lead to functions that are difficult for not just the programmer to write, but the reader to read.

+Under the assumption that code is written for humans to read, and machine to execute, the importance for a programmer to understand the full semantic structure of their code is not something just important to Javascript but particularly important when prototyping web servers, RESTful APIs, and asynchronous Node.js requests.

+S-expressions provide users a method of decreasing the number of lines of code while simultaneously having the user think through the execution of their code.
+Additionally, Javascript's lack of immutability often can generate dangerous side-effects within methods, which can prevent the programmer from having a clear sense of the distinction between what they think their code is doing and what it is actually doing.

 ### Language Description

 ### Syntax Examples

+(= i 0)

 #### Intentional Syntax